hammedakinwale/Devops-projects/25-ORCHESTRATING-CONTAINERS-ACROSS-MULTIPLE-VIRTUAL-SERVERS-WITH-KUBERNETES/README.md

 **Install CFSSL and CFSSLJSON**

 `cfssl` is an open source tool by **Cloudflare used** to setup a **Public Key Infrastructure** [(PKI Infrastructure)](https://en.wikipedia.org/wiki/Public_key_infrastructure) for generating, signing and bundling TLS certificates.
-In previous projects you have experienced the use of **Letsencrypt** for the similar use case.
+In previous projects i experienced the use of **Letsencrypt** for the similar use case.
 Here, `cfssl` will be configured as a Certificate Authority which will issue the certificates required to spin up a Kubernetes cluster.
 Download, install and verify successful installation of `cfssl` and `cfssljson`:

 **Mac OS X**